Octavius-Dante/Arthelais/ex_15/Readme.md

 **What is element Binding :**

-- when we bind a single dataset (1 record) element with a dependent control is called element binding
+When we bind a single dataset (1 record) element with a dependent control is called element binding.

+- The element address will be bound to the dependent control as absolute path

+let say we have a table control with many records - user selects 1 record - that selected data set (is a data path relative data path)
+-- Now use this path to display the record in another form control with input field -- now binding this relative path to form control is element binding -- for form control this is an Absolute path

+For table control Absolute path (Parent) is data model file # in ABAP internal table name

+For table control Relative path (Child) is list of records in Absolute path # in ABAP internal table fields

+Relative path selected dataset in table control is addressed as Absolute path for form control - this is Element binding.

+Form control is dependent control here

 </br></br>
 </br></br>